Home > Contact Us > Membership > Patrons > Press Releases > Formal Complaints >

 Please allow popups from this site to see the 'information' popup window.
 It will auto close in 15 seconds.

 Welcome to our Website.
 We hope you find it both informative and interesting.
-You will find many sections that you can contribute to, like Recipes, Poems and Pets Pictures, alongside past and present information about our campaigns, the present one being at Dover Port.
+You will find many sections that you can contribute to, like Recipes, Poems and Pets Pictures, alongside past and present information about our campaigns, the present one being at Ramsgate Port.

 We intend to be a bit more progressive and to this end are open to new ideas and new methods from our supporters